Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Acknowledgments

-\textbf{Appendix B: Detailed Model Predictions} This appendix provides a comprehensive visual comparison of predictions all evaluated models across both the MethaneAIR and MethaneSAT datasets.
+This appendix provides a comprehensive visual comparison of predictions all evaluated models across both the MethaneAIR and MethaneSAT datasets.
 These supplementary results validate and expand upon the analyses presented in Section \ref{sec:results}.

-\subsection{MethaneAIR Predictions}
+\subsubsection{MethaneAIR Predictions}

 Figures \ref{fig:preds_ilr} through \ref{fig:preds_combined_mlp} present detailed prediction results for all evaluated models on the MethaneAIR dataset.
 These visualizations offer insight into the specific capabilities and limitations of each approach when applied to identical input data.